 Authorities in the western German city of Wiesbaden have removed a golden statue of Turkish President Recep Tayyip Erdogan that sparked confusion and controversy when it was erected as part of a local art festival.

-The 4-metre-tall statue depicted Erdogan raising his right arm and pointing, evoking the statue of Saddam Hussein toppled by American forces in Iraq.
+The four-metre-tall statue depicted Erdogan raising his right arm and pointing, evoking the statue of Saddam Hussein toppled by American forces in Iraq.

 It was erected on Monday evening for the Wiesbaden Biennale art festival, which is being held under the theme "bad news".

-Residents had been initially confused as to why a statue of the Turkish president was on display in the city, while local authorities said they had given permission for the monument to be erected without knowing who it would portray.
+Residents were initially confused as to why a statue of the Turkish president was on display in the city, while local authorities said they had given permission for the monument to be erected without knowing who it would portray.